stefan-hoeck/idris2-graph/README.md

-This is a small graph library based on Haskell's [fgl](https://github.com/haskell/fgl) library but specialized for simple (undirected, no self-loops), sparse graphs, where the node numbers are typically the integers `[1..n]`, where `n` is the order of the graph.
+This is a small graph library based on Haskell's [fgl](https://github.com/haskell/fgl) library but specialized for simple (undirected, no self-loops), sparse graphs, where the vertex numbers are typically the integers `[1..n]`, where `n` is the order of the graph.

 ## Prerequisites